Zardoz89/DEDCPU-16/README.md

 # DEDCPU Toolkit #

-This toolkit consists in a series of small tools related to the development around Notch's DCPU-16 computer.
+This tool-kit consists in a series of small tools related to the development around Notch's DCPU-16 computer.
-The toolkit it's actually incresing it's functionality and usefullnes adding some itneresting tools, like a conversor between binary formats, a disassemblers or LEM1802 font viewer.
+The tool-kit it's actually increasing it's functionality and usefulness adding some interesting tools, like a converter between binary formats, a disassemblers or LEM1802 font viewer.

 ## Font viewer for LEM1802 screen ##

 It's a graphic tool to load and view fonts for LEM1802 screen.
 It allow edit and view each glyph and show each glyph in binary, hexadecimal and decimal representations plus a graphic representation of it.
-Actually can't save the edited font, but this feature it's comming soon.
+Actually can't save the edited font, but this feature it's coming soon.

 ### Usage: ###
   ./lem1802_fontview